NiziU: 2020: Formation and debut

 On January 29, 2019, JYP Entertainment announced their plans of creating a Japanese girl group, under their vision "K-pop 3.0", "Globalization by Localization".
 Auditions for this new girl group took place in eight Japanese cities, Hawaii, and Los Angeles, for females aged between 15 and 22 years old.
-NiziU was formed through Nizi Project, featuring 26 contestants and was aired weekly on Hulu Japan Japan from January 31 to June 26, 2020.
+NiziU was formed through Nizi Project, featuring 26 contestants and was aired weekly on Hulu Japan from January 31 to June 26, 2020.
 It was distributed internationally through JYP Entertainment's official YouTube channel.
 The show was split up into two seasons: the first season showing the auditions of prospective members around Japan, cutting the prospective lineup to 14 from 26 girls chosen by J.Y.
 Park; and the second season showing the girls moving to train in South Korea for six months.

 On the final episode of Nizi Project, the debut line-up was revealed to the public.
 As a recording artist under JYP Entertainment, the group is announced to have partnered with record company Sony Music Japan for album sales and group management during their activities in Japan.

 The group's digital pre-debut EP, Make You Happy, was pre-released on June 30 in Japan and South Korea, before being released internationally on July 1, 2020.
 It was a commercial success, topping Billboard Japans Hot Albums chart and Oricon's Digital Albums chart.
 The album's eponymous lead single topped several major Japanese music charts such as Line Music, AWA, and Rakuten, while debuting at number two on the Billboard Japan Hot 100.
 "Make You Happy" was also an international success for the group, with the track debuting at number 84 on the Billboard Global Excl.
 U.S. chart and at number 192 on the Billboard Global 200 chart on its issue dated September 19.
 On October 14, "Make You Happy" recorded a cumulative number of 100 million streams within 15 weeks of charting on the Japan Hot 100, tying with Official Hige Dandism's "I Love..." and Eito's "Kōsui", with NiziU becoming the fastest female artist to achieve the feat.